-What is involved?
+What is Involved?

-- Bleeding disorders
+- some bleeding disorders

 Post Injection Instructions

-1. Pain Flare
+- Pain Flare

 To improve the comfort of the procedure, local anaesthetic is infiltrated at site of the injection.
 Where possible a regional nerve block is performed.
 Some patients may experience a small flare of their pain after the local anaesthetic wears off.
 This can last between 12 - 72 hours.

-It is advised that on return to home that you take 2 paracetamol (Panadol) tablets.
+You may need to take simple analgesia (i.e. paracetamol) if you experience any discomfort post PRP therapy.
 You will be supplied with a script from your treating doctor for stronger analgesia/pain relief if required.

-2. Return to Activity/Work
+- Return to Activity/Work